giulioleoni/Game_Jam_09_2024/README.md

 The full [gameplay](https://www.youtube.com/watch?v=6nqEMh_2uyo) on YT.

-I worked on the main HUD and game mechanics.
+I worked on the gameplay mechanics, almost the entire UI of the main level, and also the game over screen UI

 It was interesting to work on a game project purely in UI, it allowed me to understand and learn more about the functionalities of the UI of Unreal and experience new things I didn't know.